Earliest Time for Morning Prayers (Shacharit)

 There are 3 relevant times when discussing the earliest times for morning prayers.
 I list them here together with the prayers which may be said at each time:

 (a) Dawn – when the first light of day appears on the horizon.
-Most of the blessings and prayers at the beginning of morning services may be said at this time.
+The blessings and prayers at the beginning of morning services may be said at this time.
+(In truth most of the morning blessings and according to many, pesukei d'zimra may be said even before dawn.)
 This is roughly 90 minutes before sunrise (more on the precise times below).

 (b) Partial light - when one can recognize an acquaintance standing 4 cubits (6-8 feet) away (Talmud Brachot 9b).
 This is the earliest time for reciting the Shema, the first blessing preceding the Shema, and for donning Tallit and Tefillin (Shulchan Aruch 18:3, 30:1 & 58:1; see also Biur Halacha s.v. “b’lo brachot”).
 This is roughly 50 minutes before sunrise.

-(c) Sunrise: This is the ideal time to recite the Shemona Esrei (Amidah), beginning it the moment of sunrise.
+(c) Sunrise: This is the ideal time to recite the Shemoneh Esrei (Amidah), beginning it the moment of sunrise.
 It should preferably not be recited before this time.
-It is also permissible to recite Shemonah Esrei for the first 4 hours of the day (Shulchan Aruch 89:1).
+It is also permissible to recite Shemonehh Esrei for the first 4 hours of the day (Shulchan Aruch 89:1).

 Putting all of this together, a synagogue may have early Shacharit services (beginning after dawn), but they must be mindful of a few things: